Missions in Spanish Florida: Jesuit missionaries

+The missions at the presidios were staffed by the Jesuits.
+Due to the hostility of the Native Americans, which resulted in the killing of several of the missionaries, the Jesuits withdrew from the mission field in La Florida in 1572.
+Franciscan friars entered into La Florida in 1573, but at first confined their activities to the immediate vicinity of St. Augustine.
+The Franciscans began taking their mission to the Guale and Timucua along the Atlantic coast in 1587.
+Starting in 1606 the Franciscans expanded their mission efforts westward across northern Florida along a primitive but lengthy road known as El Camino Real.
+The road and the network of missions stretched across the Florida panhandle through the territory of the Timucua and reached the Apalachees in the vicinity of modern Tallahassee by 1633.

+Franciscan missionaries

 Before de Avilés left Florida for the final time in 1572, he requested missionaries be sent by the Franciscans.
 The first Franciscan friars arrived at Santa Elena in 1573, and over the next few years a few Franciscans served in Spanish Florida, primarily in the garrison towns of St. Augustine and Santa Elena.
 Four Franciscan priests arrived in Florida in 1584, and another twelve arrived in Spanish Florida in 1587, one year after the presidio and town at Santa Elena had been abandoned.
 The Franciscan missionaries were assigned to native towns, primarily near St. Augustine, but including a mission on Cumberland Island, San Pedro de Mocama, established in 1587.
 Few of those Fransciscans remained in Spanish Florida for very long, with only five left in 1592.
 More Franciscans arrived in 1595, and six more missions were established that year along the Georgia coast, including at Puturiba near the northern end of Cumberland Island (in Mocama Province), and five in Guale Province, at Tupiqui on the Sapelo River, Asao at the mouth of the Altamaha River, Talapo (or Ospo) on the mainland near Sapelo Island, Tolomato on the mainland near St. Catherines Island, and on Guale (St. Catherines) Island.
 Another mission was established in Ibi (Yui) Province the following year.
 In 1597, the Spanish visited Tama, their name for the area west of Guale Province.
 Gonzalo Méndez de Canço, governor of Florida, proposed establishing a mission in Tama, but was refused permission to do so because the area was considered to be too far from St. Augustine.